joey711/phyloseq-demo/phyloseq-demo.md

-## rarefy abundances to even depth
+## "Rarefy" Abundances to Even Depth
 Although of perhaps dubious necessity, it is common for OTU abundance tables to be randomly subsampled to even sequencing depth prior various analyses, especially UniFrac.
 Here is an example comparing the UniFrac-PCoA results with and without "rarefying" the abundances (Requires phyloseq v1.1.28+)

 Test with esophagus dataset